How To Clean TeakJuly 18, 2013

 The 10 Simple Steps on How to Clean Your Teak Furniture

-- Remove all cushions or anything non teak from the item as well as leaves and other debris.
+- Remove all cushions and anything non teak including leaves and other debris.

-- Rinse off the item thoroughly with a hose on medium settings.
-Using a very strong pressure will damage the wood.
+- Rinse the item thoroughly with a hose on a medium setting.
+Do not use a strong pressure setting, this will damage the wood.

-- Put the brush in the mixture and start scrubbing.
+- Put the brush in the mixture and then gently begin scrubbing your furniture.

 - Start off with a small area to make sure the solution does not damage the teak.

-- Make sure to scrub in between cracks and in corners.
+- Make sure to gently scrub in between cracks and in corners.

 - Brush diligently but not too harsh as to make sure to not damage the wood.

-- After cleaning, rinse the solution off the teak after letting it rest for a while and wait for it to dry
+- After cleaning, rinse the solution off and then it rest and wait for it to dry.

 - Use drying cloth or let dry naturally with sunlight.